Oliver Zöll

 Profile

-Oliver Zöll is an attorney at the Frankfurt office of AGS Legal.
-He is board-certified in labor law and represents clients in all areas of collective and individual labor law in out-of-court disputes and before labor and civil courts.
+Oliver Zöll is a specialist lawyer for labor law.
+He advises and represents clients in all areas of individual and collective labor law—both out of court and before labor and civil courts.

 Fields of activity